Youth Opportunity | Financial Security | Healthy Community | Community Resiliency

-United Way fights for the health, education, and financial stability of every person in every community.
+United Way of Grayson County works for the health, education, and financial stability of every person in our community.

 Through a partnership with TCOG, a Community Needs Assessment is performed every three years.
 From that a list of Top Needs for Grayson County is made.